Torsten Söderberg’s Academy Professorship in Medicine Awarded to a Professor Who Uses Dog DNA to Identify Genes That Cause Cancer in Humans

 In terms of cancer, Kerstin Lindblad-Toh's research team is particularly interested in glioblastoma (brain tumors that primarily affect adults), medulloblastoma (brain tumors that mostly affect children), lymphoma and bone cancer.
 They have developed a method for studying mutations in the so-called regulatory elements that control how much protein is produced in a cancer cell.
 In this way, they have found genes that contribute to the development of medulloblastoma in children.

-The fact that she is now awarded the Torsten Söderberg Academy Professorship in Medicine in 2024 is of great importance for her chances of success, she says.
+She says that being awarded the Torsten Söderberg Academy Professorship in Medicine in 2024 is of great significance for her chances of success.

 - It makes a huge difference.
 It's an honor, of course, and it makes you happy and grateful.
 But it also gives me greater freedom as a researcher," says Kerstin Lindblad-Toh.

-The Torsten Söderberg Academy Professorships promote internationally leading research in the field of medicine by enabling the holder to devote full-time to research at a Swedish medical faculty for five years.
-The Torsten Söderberg Foundation donates SEK 10 million to each individual Academy Professorship.
-Five of these are running in parallel.
-The appointment is prepared and decided by the Kungl.
-Vetenskapsakademien after a peer-review procedure.
+The Torsten Söderberg Academy Professorships promote internationally leading research in the field of medicine by enabling the holder to devote themselves full-time to research at a Swedish medical faculty for five years.
+The Torsten Söderberg Foundation donates 10 million Swedish kronor to each individual Academy Professorship.
+Five such positions are currently active.
+Appointments are prepared and decided by the Royal Swedish Academy of Sciences following a peer-review process.
 Read more about the Academy Professorships.

 Read the news from Kungl.
 Royal Swedish Academy of Sciences.